Bag0niku/Bike_Sharing/README.md

 ![](/Images/Who.png)

 - With an inventory of 24,00+ bicycles and 1,500+ stations, 13,983 bicycles and 807 bike stations were active during the month of August 2019.
-- 2,344,224 Rides dring the month of August 2019 with a total ride time of 41,030,675 minutes, equivalent to 78 years if you were to measure it as one continueous stream.
+- 2,344,224 Rides dring the month of August 2019 with a total ride time of 41,030,675 minutes, equivalent to 78 years if you were to measure it as one continuous stream.

 ![](/Images/When.png)

 - The most common riders during the month of Augaust 2019 were male subscribers during "rush hour" for an average ride time of 15 to 20 minutes.
 - The best time of day to shuffle bikes around optimizing utilization will be Midnight to 5am.
-- There are stations in 4 of the 5 buroughs but the ones in manhattan are the most popular.
+- There are stations in 4 of the 5 buroughs but the ones in Manhattan are the most popular.

 ![](/Images/Where.png)